mbrandonw/OPExtensionKit/README.md

 * `-darken:`
 * `-mix:`

-`OPCoalesce` : A macro that returns the first non `nil` value in a variable number of arguments, i.e.
+`OPCoalesce` : A macro that returns the first non-`nil` value in a variable number of arguments, i.e.

     id obj1 = nil;
 	id obj2 = @"foo";